 “Remember, the entrance door to the sanctuary is inside you.” -Rumi

-I first moved out to California shortly after graduating from college, and my mother’s death.
+I moved out to California, my home for almost two decades now, shortly after graduating from college and my mother’s death.
 San Francisco proved to be far foggier and colder than I thought.
-The saving grace of that first home I lived in was its close proximity to a lush forest of Eucalyptus trees and California Lilies, providing a sacred space where I could be alone with my swirling thoughts, feelings and grief.
-The elegant California Lily called my name, asking to be painted.
-Though I have a degree in art, I’d never painted, but as I painted the Lily and eventually other flowers, I found the act of painting created a container, a way to connect to the loss of my mother.
+The saving grace of that first home I lived in was its close proximity to a lush forest of eucalyptus trees and California lilies, providing a sacred space where I could be alone with my swirling thoughts, feelings and grief.
+The elegant lily called my name, asking to be painted.
+Though I have a degree in art, I’d never painted, but as I painted the lily, and eventually other flowers, I found the act of painting created a container for my grief, a way to connect to the loss of my mother.
 So I painted, my sadness pouring into the beauty, the act of creating beauty purifying my sadness.

-Cancer New Moon touches our taproot: our home, feelings, mothers and mothering.
-How are we nurturing, caring for our self?
+Cancer New Moon touches our taproot: our home, feelings, how we nurture our self and others.
+How are we caring for our self?
 If we have a flock of dependents relying on us, are we remembering that we must tend our basic needs, first?
 How do we feel?
-Do we have a private space in our home and life where we can process our emotions, and heal?
 Cancer connects us to the watery sea of our emotions, and just as with the ocean, our emotional tide is always changing.
-For Cancer born, and during the Cancer season, emotional expression and release guides us to deeper healing and allows us to more fully show up for others.
+Life flows, an unstoppable river.
+The emotional residues we experience in life, from daily disappointments and stressors to larger traumas can accumulate, like silt falling to the bottom of a pool.
+Cancer reminds us that to heal, we must feel.
+Sometimes the walls we build around us, to keep the sadness out, to keep the pain out, can keep out the joy, too.
+During Cancer season, emotional expression and release guides us to deeper healing and allows life to more fully nourish us.

 image: The Charmer by John William Waterhouse